Mescht/BTPractice/README.md

 # BTPractice
 Map / Datapack for practicing Mapless Buried Treasure

+Made for **Minecraft 1.16.1**

 # How To Use
 Short Demo [Video](https://youtu.be/kI5G3Cwn0M4)

 Warning!
 World files can get quiet large with this datapack.
-To clear them out you can just delete the entire **region** folder
+To clear them out you can just delete the entire **region** folder.

 ## Setup
 [DOWNLOADS](https://github.com/Mescht/BTPractice/releases/latest)